Ergonomic Works

 4. Close-Up of Keyboard and Mouse Placement

-* Setup: Take a photo looking down at your keyboard and mouse from directly above your desk as part of your ergonomic assessment.
+* Setup: Capture a photo from directly above your desk, looking down at your keyboard and mouse as part of your ergonomic assessment.

 * What to Show:

-* The placement of your keyboard and mouse on your desk for a proper workstation evaluation.
+* The placement of your keyboard and mouse on your desk is essential for a proper workstation evaluation.

-* Your hands and wrists resting on or near them, which is crucial for a remote ergonomic evaluation.
+* Include your hands and wrists resting on or near them, which is crucial for a remote ergonomic evaluation.

-* Focus: This setup helps assess wrist position and potential strain points.
+* Focus: This setup is instrumental in assessing wrist position and identifying potential strain points.

 5. Close-Up of Feet and Leg Room

-* Setup: For an effective ergonomic assessment, get down to floor level and take a photo that clearly shows your feet, the floor space under your desk, and how your legs fit.
+* Setup: For an effective ergonomic assessment, position yourself at floor level and take a photo that clearly captures your feet, the available floor space under your desk, and how your legs fit within that space.

 * What to Show:

-* Your feet (are they flat on the floor or on a footrest?).
+* Your feet (are they flat on the floor or resting on a footrest?).

 * Any obstructions under your desk (e.g., computer tower, drawers).

-* How much space your knees and thighs have.
+* The amount of space available for your knees and thighs.

-* Focus: This is essential for a thorough workstation evaluation, especially when conducting a remote ergonomic evaluation to assess lower body support and potential circulation issues.
+* Focus: This step is crucial for a thorough workstation evaluation, especially when conducting a remote ergonomic evaluation to assess lower body support and identify potential circulation issues.

 6. Overall Workstation View (No Person)

-* Setup: Take a wide shot of your entire workstation, including the desk, chair, monitor, and surrounding environment, but without you in the picture for a comprehensive ergonomic assessment.
+* Setup: Capture a wide shot of your entire workstation for an ergonomic assessment, including the desk, chair, monitor, and surrounding environment, while ensuring you are not in the picture for a thorough remote ergonomic evaluation.

 * What to Show: